sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		"target": "urn:sdmx:org.sdmx.infomodel.categoryscheme.CategoryScheme=ECB:MOBILE_NAVI(1.0).07"
 	}

-### contentConstraint
+### dataConstraint

 *Object*.
+DataConstraint specifies a sub set of the definition of the allowable or available content of a data set in terms of the content or in terms of the set of key combinations.
 The inclusion of a key or region in a constraint is determined by first processing the included key sets, and then removing those keys defined in the excluded key sets.
 If no included key sets are defined, then it is assumed that all possible keys or regions are included, and any excluded key or regions are removed from this complete set.

 See *[Common SDMX artefact properties](#common-sdmx-artefact-properties)*.

 See the schema file for more information.

-In addition, `constraint` has the following properties:
+In addition, `dataConstraint` has the following properties:

-* type - *String* *optional*.
+* role - *String* *optional*.
 The type attribute indicates whether this constraint states what data is actually present for the constraint attachment ("Actual"), or if it defines what content is allowed ("Allowed").
 The default value is "Actual", meaning the data actually present for the constraint attachment.
 * constraintAttachment - *Object* *optional*.
 The *[constraintAttachment](#constraintAttachment)* object describes the collection of constrainable artefacts that the constraint is attached to.
 * cubeRegions - *Array* *optional*.
 A list of of *[cubeRegion](#cubeRegion)* objects.
 CubeRegion describes a set of dimension values which define a region and attributes which relate to the region for the purpose of describing a constraint.
 * dataKeySets - *Array* *optional*.
 A list of of *[dataKeySet](#dataKeySet)* objects.
 DataKeySet defines a collection of full or partial data keys.
-* metadataKeySets - *Array* *optional*.
-A list of *[metadataKeySet](#metadataKeySet)* objects.
-MetadataKeySet defines a collection of metadata keys.
-* metadataTargetRegions - *Array* *optional*.
-A list of of *[metadataTargetRegion](#metadataTargetRegion)* objects.
-Describes a set of target object values for a given report structure which define a region, and the metadata attribute which relate to the target for the purpose of describing a constraint.
-* referencePeriod - *Object* *optional*.
-The *[referencePeriod](#referencePeriod)* is used to report start date and end date constraints.
 * releaseCalendar - *Object* *optional*.
 The *[releaseCalendar](#releaseCalendar)* defines dates on which the constrained data is to be made available.

 Example:

 	{
-		"type": "Allowed",
+		"role": "Allowed",
 		"id": "EXR_CONSTRAINTS",
-		"version": "1.0",
+		"version": "1.0.0",
 		"agencyID": "ECB",
 		"isExternalReference": false,
-		"isFinal": false,
 		"name": "Constraints for the EXR dataflow",
 		"names": {
 			"en": "Constraints for the EXR dataflow",